AssemblyScript/website/src/runtime.md

 ### Managed values

 Any kind of object is passed as a pointer into memory, and the host is expected to perform the steps necessary to exchange the value between linear memory and the host system.
-Passing a string for example passes a pointer to its first char code, and the managed header can be evaluated to obtain the string's byte length.
+For example, when a string is passed from WebAssembly to the host or vice-versa, it is not its data that is passed but a pointer to the string's data in linear memory.
+In order to read the data, the managed header before the payload can be evaluated to obtain the string's byte length.
+Note that [host bindings](./compiler.md#host-bindings) automate this process for common data types.

 ### Optional arguments